ABorden23/surfs_up/README.md

 ![December Temps Histogram](https://github.com/ABorden23/surfs_up/blob/main/Resources/December%20Temps%20Histogram.png)

-In conclusion the weather in June and December is fairly similar and justifys for a year long business venture weather wise.

-O‘ahu can respectivily be known as one the best places in the world to own a Ice Cream/Surf Shop.

 ### Comparison June vs. December Tempatures

 * June Tempatures are (on average) about 3 F° warmer than temperatures in December
 * The range of tempatures for December is Greater

 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.

+In conclusion the weather in June and December is fairly similar and justifys for a year long business venture weather wise.

+O‘ahu can respectivily be known as one the best places in the world to own a Ice Cream/Surf Shop